nord-winter/sr-wc-integration/README.md

-# sr-wc-integration

-# SalesRender WooCommerce Integration
+# SalesRender WooCommerce Integration - sr-wc-integration

 Integration plugin for WooCommerce with SalesRender CRM and OPN Payment Gateway.
 This plugin provides a streamlined checkout process with product selection, customer information collection, and secure payment processing.